dojot/docs/source/concepts.rst

 - Token expiration date

 The component responsible for user authentication is `auth`_.
-You can find a tutorial of how to authenticate a user and how to get an access token in `auth documentation`_.
+You can find a tutorial of how to authenticate a user and how to get an access token in :ref:`Getting access token`.

 Device authentication
 *********************